Notes on Wormhole Cancellation and Factorization: Conclusion and discussion

 \section{Conclusion and discussion}

-This paper proposed a way of solving the factorization puzzle by looking closely at the SYK model and JT gravity.
-With the help of the dual one-time-point SYK model, we find that the factorization can be restored by introducing more degenerate vacua in the low dimensional topological gravity theory.
+In this paper, we demonstrate two examples where the cancellation between bulk connecting geometries can be realized thus the factorization puzzle can be avoided.
+If factorization of bulk gravity dual to decoupled boundary theories is regarded as the essential property, the examples might provide some important clues for the general structure a bulk theory should associated with.
+In general, we propose that the wormholes connecting different boundaries should be divided into different sectors, and those sectors are associated with different phases on the complex plane.
+With the extra complex phase, the bulk connecting geometries can cancel each other in the partition function, which results in a factorized result.

+In the JT gravity, by allowing degenerate vacua with a specific structure, the bulk geometries connecting different asymptotic boundaries are associated with extra factors.
+The expression of the factors can be bootstrapped by requiring the cancellation between those bulk connecting geometries.
+As a result, the extra factors are complex phases and there should be several different sectors of those geometries.
+The distributions of the sectors are shown on the complex plane in Fig. \ref{SSS}.
+The connecting geometries cancel each other we end up with a factorized gravity partition function, which matches the boundary partition function.

-It is well-known that the boundary dual of the JT gravity, i.e. the Schwarzain theory, is the low energy limit of the SYK model.
-Many hints can be learned from the study of the SYK model.
-We adopt a very simpler toy model, the one-time-point SYK model, to study the behavior of the wormhole-type correlation $G_{LR}$ in this paper.
+It is well-known that the boundary theory of the JT gravity, i.e. the Schwarzain theory, is the low energy limit of the SYK model.
+We adopt a very simple toy model, the one-time-point SYK model, to study the behavior of the wormhole-type correlation $G_{LR}$.
 In the path integral calculation of two replica quantities, we find that there are $q$ different wormhole saddles in the saddle point approximation.
-The $q$ saddles are associated with different phases and cancel each other in the path integral.
-The cancellation provides a natural way to solve the factorization puzzle.
+The distribution of the $q$ wormhole saddles is super similar to the distribution shown in Fig. \ref{SSS}.
+Those saddles are also associated with different phases and cancel each other in the path integral.
+Although the distribution of the saddles doesn't depend on the relation between $N$ and $q$, $N$ is not an integral multiple of $q$ is vital for the cancellation.
+So if one claims the factorization is an essential property of a theory and no extra novel ingredients should be added to cancel the wormholes, the factorization may put a constraint on the theory, i.e. $N$ should not be an integral multiple of $q$.

-The extra phase is the key ingredient of the wormhole cancellation and factorization restoration.
-So, we try to find similar behavior in the bulk gravity theory.
-We find that adding degenerate vacua with a specific structure in the gravity theory can cause a similar cancellation between the bulk geometries connecting different asymptotic boundaries.
-More specifically, when we allow different vacua associated with different boundaries, we would get extra factors $F(S)$ by comparing connected boundaries with different vacua.
-The expression of the factors can be bootstrapped by requiring the cancellation between bulk connecting geometries.
-It can be shown that the factors are exactly the same as the extra phase associated with the wormhole saddles in the SYK model.
-The extra factor from the vacuum degeneracy is the key to the cancellation of the bulk connecting geometries, and the cancellation leads to factorization restoration.